yikkkhong/gumroad-demo/Management/company-introduce/README.md

 - **CSS line**: Use the following line in your stylesheet to set a demo background image:

 ```
-background-image: url('https://images.unsplash.com/photo-1497366216548-37526070297c?q=80&w=2069&auto=format&fit=crop'); /* Meeting room */
+background-image: url('images/image.png'); /* Local demo image: place your image at images/image.png or change this path */
 ```

-Note: This Unsplash image is included for demo purposes only and must NOT be bundled into a production system.
-Replace it with a properly licensed image or a local asset before release.
+Note: The template can use a local demo image placed at `images/image.png`.
+If you prefer a different filename or folder, update the path in `style.css` accordingly.
+Replace demo images with properly licensed assets before releasing to production.

 **Files in this folder**
 - `index.html` — demo HTML page